lizmat/raku-all-modules/zoffixznet/perl6-SPEC-Func/README.md

 At the time of this writing, the above subroutines can be exported, however, the actual list is derived directly from the methods provided by `$*SPEC`.
+If you `use SPEC::Func;` without specifying what to import, the error message will indicate what functions are available for importation.

 ---